DataHerb/dataherb.github.io/_articles/covid-eu-cases.md

 [![Chat](http://img.shields.io/badge/telegram-covid19__eu__zh__c-blue.svg)](https://t.me/s/covid19_eu_zh_c)

-**If you would like to help or track the progress of this project**, checkout our roadmap.
+**If you would like to help or track the progress of this project**, check out our roadmap.

 [![](https://img.shields.io/badge/roadmap-data--pipeline-blueviolet)](https://github.com/orgs/covid19-eu-zh/projects/1)

-[^1]: Some countriers, such as Spain, we only download the record PDF files.
-Some countries, such as Italy, [provides open and well organized data](https://github.com/pcm-dpc/COVID-19) by the government.
+[^1]: Some countries, such as Spain, we only download the record PDF files.
+Some countries, such as Italy, [provides open and well-organized data](https://github.com/pcm-dpc/COVID-19) by the government.